GOMC-WSU/Workshop/NPT/SPCE/README.txt

 # 5- Click the "Save" button on the open window.
 # 6- Close the vmd application from VMD main window.

+# to extract the instantaneous fluctuations in the energy
+cat output_water.log  | awk '/ENER_0/ {print $2, $3}' > energy_fluct.dat

+# to extract the instantaneous fluctuations in the energy
+cat output_water.log  | awk '/STAT_0/ {print $2, $5}' > density_fluct.dat

-# To extract the total energy and steps number use the following command:
+# To extract the average total energy and steps number use the following command:

 cat Blk_SPCE_Production_BOX_0.dat | awk '{print $1, $2}' > energy.dat

-# To extract the density and steps number use the following command:
+# To extract the average density and steps number use the following command:

 cat Blk_SPCE_Production_BOX_0.dat | awk '{print $1, $11}' > density.dat